 Install The Solar Panels

 Instead of being fitted to the roof, the panels are fixed loosely to the frame using an average of 4 clamps per solar panel.
-Then, they are tightened once the installing team rightly positions all panels.
+Then, they are tightened once the installing team correctly positions all panels.

 Wiring The Solar Panels